Linda Te Puni

 Linda Te Puni is a diplomat from New Zealand of Māori heritage.
-She has served as the High Commissioner to the Cook Islands from 2010 until 2011 and Tuvalu beginning in 2016.
+She served as the High Commissioner to the Cook Islands from 2010 until 2011 and Tuvalu beginning in 2016.
 She has also been Administrator of Tokelau.

 Biography

-Te Puni is a descendant of the Te Ati Awa chief, Honiana Te Puni.
+Te Puni is a descendant of the Te Ati Awa chief Honiana Te Puni.

-Te Puni worked several jobs before becoming a diplomat, including cutting fish in Iceland, as a farmworker in Israel and working in London's pubs.
+Te Puni worked at several jobs before becoming a diplomat, including cutting fish in Iceland, as a farmworker in Israel and working in London pubs.
 Te Puni joined the Ministry of Foreign Affairs in 1987.
-She has served in places such as Honiara, Samoa, Ottawa, Mexico, Paris, Suva and Wellington.
+She has served in Honiara, Samoa, Ottawa, Mexico, Paris, Suva and Wellington.

-In 2010, Te Puni moved to Rarotonga and she became the first woman to become the New Zealand high commissioner to the Cook Islands.
-Between 2015 and 2016, she was Administrator of Tokelau and the first woman to hold that role.
+In 2010, Te Puni moved to Rarotonga as the first woman New Zealand high commissioner to the Cook Islands.
+Between 2015 and 2016, she was Administrator of Tokelau, the first woman to hold that role.
 In 2016, she was appointed as high commissioner to Tuvalu.
 In December 2018 she became ambassador to Chile.